Type 2 Diabetes

 Diabetes can be diagnosed with several tests.
 It's best to repeat the tests a second time to confirm the results.
 The tests include:

-• Fasting plasma glucose (FPG).
+• Fasting plasma glucose.
 This test checks your blood glucose levels after 8 hours of fasting.
 You usually get this test before your first meal of the day.
 This is called your fasting blood glucose level.
 A result higher than or equal to 126 mg/dL means you have diabetes.

-• Oral glucose tolerance test (OGTT).
+• Oral glucose tolerance test.
 For this test, your glucose level is measured before and then after 2 hours after you drink a sugary drink.
 This shows how well your body processes glucose.
 A result of 200 mg/dL or higher after 2 hours means you have diabetes.

 • Random glucose test.
 This blood test is done at any time of the day.
 Blood glucose of 200 mg/dL or higher with symptoms of high blood sugar means you have diabetes.

-If you don't have any symptoms of hyperglycemia, you will need to have 2 abnormal test results from the same sample or in 2 separate test samples to be diagnosed.
-For example: a fasting plasma glucose greater than 126 and an A1C greater than 6.5% from the same sample.
+If you don't have any symptoms of high blood sugar, you will need to have 2 abnormal test results from the same sample or in 2 separate test samples to be diagnosed.
+An example is a fasting plasma glucose greater than 126 and an A1C greater than 6.5% from the same sample.

 How is type 2 diabetes treated?